Section 1: Name, Seat and Scope of Activities

 9) carrying out dissemination activities for science events alone or with other organisations

 10) issuing appropriate internal and external information materials

 11) the development of, and exchange between, travelling exhibitions and joint projects

-12) participation in the science events of other partners
+12) participation in public engagement events of other partners

-13) advising organisations and individuals planning science events, also for interested persons
+13) advising organisations and individuals planning public engagement activities, also for interested persons

-15) organising the exchange of students, pupils, employees, etc.
+15) organising the exchange of students, pupils, employees.